 Founder & Host

 Paul is a graduate of the Vancouver Film School, a multi-award nominated and multi-award winning feature film producer, for short films he’s a multi-award winning writer, director and Production Consultant (County, State, Regional and International Awards).
 Paul’s work has been shown in film festivals around the world, screened in art house cinema venues and broadcast worldwide.
 He produced five feature films (two were National releases), one was with a company on the Universal lot.
 He Produced five short films (as well) before adding film journalism to his passion for films.
-He directed on short-film and Produced the “Compilation”, not the songs of the Soundtrack that had four Grammy-Winners, including Willie Nelson
+He directed one short-film and Produced the “Compilation”, not the songs of the Soundtrack that had four Grammy-Winners, including Willie Nelson.

 On television, he has produced a 5-episode mini-series for Time Warner Cable and multiple segments for a weekly-series.